Basic Science Research

 Herpes is familiar because of cold sores and genital lesions caused by herpes simplex virus.
 But herpes is more than that.
 Herpesviridae is a large family of viruses, including Epstein-Barr virus, cytomegalovirus and kaposi’s sarcoma-associated herpesvirus that cause diseases ranging from a mild rash to cancer.

 All humans are infected with multiple herpesviruses by adulthood.
 However, unlike most viruses, herpesviruses are never cleared—that is, the immune system never eliminates these viruses from the body.
 Rather, they persist in certain cells for the life of the host.
 Most of the time there are no symptoms to reveal the underlying infection.
 During this period the virus is in a state of relative dormancy called latency.
 Latency, however, is frequently punctuated later in life by viral reactivation.
 Reactivation, unfortunately, is frequently associated with severe disease.

-Some patients with a positive ANA go on to develop systemic lupus erythematosis or another autoimmune disease, yet many remain healthy.
+Some patients with a positive ANA go on to develop systemic lupus erythematosus or another autoimmune disease, yet many remain healthy.
 Our hope is that this new blood test will help clinicians distinguish between these two possibilities.
-This study, which enrolled its first subjects from Gundersen Lutheran in August of 2010, represents a collaboration with Dr. Erik Peterson at the University of Minnesota.
+This study, which enrolled its first subjects from Gundersen Health System in August of 2010, is in collaboration with Dr. Erik Peterson at the University of Minnesota.